cardano-foundation/developer-portal/docs/integrate-cardano/user-wallet-authentication.md

 We then created a `PublicKey` instance of the `key` that came together with the signature sent by the user.
 We later use this to verify the submitted signature.

 We also parsed the `payload` from the decoded signature data.
-After reconstructing our expected message string, we compare it with the `payload` we actualy received.
+After reconstructing our expected message string, we compare it with the `payload` we actually received.

 Since we already have the signer's stake address, we also checked it against our `registeredUsers` list.